minio/docs/source/reference/minio-mc/mc-tag-list.rst

 List Tags for a Bucket or Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc tag list` to list tags for a bucket or object:
+Use :mc:`mc tag list` to list tags for a bucket or object:

 .. code-block:: shell
    :class: copyable